 On 8th March following, Richard Smyth received an irate letter from the manager of the Pantechnicon Carriage Makers in Belgrave Square claiming that Penelope, professing herself a good friend of Sir Charles Ogle, had borrowed approximately £45 in cash from them shortly before she skidaddled to Naples.
 The manager suggested to Richard that he felt ‘abused’ but was confident that ‘from the high respectability of your family, you will facilitate a prompt arrangement of the account’.
 It was by no means the last time Richard was called upon to sort out his errant sister’s financial affairs and there seems to have been considerable debate between her and the other siblings, particularly Henry Smyth at Castle Widenham.

-In March 1836, Penelope wrote to her brother Richard at Ballynatray explaining how she had been received in a ‘most cordial manner’ by Carlo’s sister, the Queen of Spain.
+In March 1836, Penelope wrote to her brother Richard at Ballynatray explaining how she had been received in a ‘most cordial manner’ by Carlo’s sister Marie Christina, the Regent of Spain.
 ‘She embraced me several times and repeated that I should call her ‘Sister’ and not ‘Majesty’!!
 She is a most amiable person and assured me she would do all in her power to serve me [acceptable] to the King of Naples and her mother.’
 The Queen’s entreaties were evidently not quick enough and, on April 5th 1836, Carlo and Penelope arrived at Gretna Green in Scotland and were married.
 Peculiarly, the marriage registry suggests they were married twice more at Gretna before they left in June.
 On 7th May 1846, for example, the registration particulars, evidently written by the Prince, state: ‘Carlo Ferdinando Borbone, Principii de Capoa, from the Parish of Castello Nuovo, County and States de Napoli de Italia: to Penelope Carolino Smyth, from the Parish of Temple Michael, County Waterford, Ireland, daughter of the late Guie Smyth, Esquire.
 JOHN LINTON’.
 The witnesses were Richard Linton, Jan.
 Bell and Archdeacon McSween.
 Indeed, the couple’s Las Vegas tendencies ensured they were married on a further three occasions - in Madrid, in Rome (by Cardinal Wold) and, ultimately, in London.

 Armed with their miscellaneous marriage licences from Rome, Madrid and Gretna Green ceremonies, the couple applied for a licence to marry according to the forms of the Church of England.
 However, the Sicilian Ambassador intervened with a caveat from Carlo’s brother, King Ferdinand, counselling that ‘by decrees of the Sicilian Kingdom, no valid marriage could be contracted by a Prince of the Blood Royal without the consent of the Reigning Sovereign’.
 The crux of the problem was that their union was not recognised under Sicilian law because Ferdinand refused to give them his consent.
 He considered Penelope a commoner.
 It was a treasonable offence to treat her as a Royal.
 She was duly relegated to the quasi-royal position of a morganatic wife and was thus allowed no share in her consort's official dignity.
 The Court of Canterbury were obliged to uphold the contention and refused to grant the marriage licence.
 Carlo and Penelope responded by holding yet another marriage ceremony, this time in the well-to-do Church of St. George at Hanover Square in London.